-Keeping this in mind, let’s take a gander at the recent action regarding Ameriprise Financial, Inc. (NYSE:AMP).
+Let’s take a look at the latest hedge fund action regarding Ameriprise Financial, Inc. (NYSE:AMP).

 What does the smart money think about Ameriprise Financial, Inc. (NYSE:AMP)?